agda/agda-pkg/README.md

  alt="agda package manager installation" width=256 align="right" />

-To install `agda-pkg`, you must have installed `Python 3.6+` or a latter version on your machine In addition, the python package manager `pip 18.0+`.
+To install `agda-pkg`, you must have installed `Python 3.6+` or a latter version on your machine.
+In addition, the python package manager `pip 18.0+`.

 We have tested `agda-pkg` with `Agda v2.5.4+`.